Contact Lens Care

 Diagnosis of anisocoria

-The irregular pupil is bigger in bright light.
-In dark conditions, the smaller pupil is the abnormal one and may indicate Horner’s syndrome.
+The pupil that changes the least is the abnormal one.
+For example if the difference is greatest in dark conditions, the smaller pupil is the abnormal one and may indicate Horner’s syndrome.

 Can you fix anisocoria?